lucasquemelli/twitter_data_extraction/README.md

 # 6. Creating plugins

 To store the classes we used in this project, we created plugins.
 All classes we used may be imported from operators.

+The plugins are found in the file [*airflow_plugin.py*](https://github.com/lucasquemelli/twitter_data_extraction/blob/main/airflow_plugin.py).
+In order to test the plugins, we created a [DAG](https://github.com/lucasquemelli/twitter_data_extraction/blob/main/twitter_dag.py) and we added into it the operators.